 - Lumbar puncture

 - Cerebrospinal fluid with moderately increased protein, low glucose, lymphocytes more than 25%.
-Gram staining positive in just one of three cases
+Gram staining positive in only one of three cases

 - MRI examination of the brain should be taken with contrast agent